 Franco-German director Ingrid von Wantoch Rekowski was born in Bad Godesberg, Germany, in 1967.
-After first studying piano, dance and painting in the United States, she embarked on her directing career at INSAS (Institut National Supérieur des Arts et Spectacles) in Brussels.
-She has trained under, among others, Eugenio Barba, Bob Wilson, Georges Aperghis, Trisha Brown, Alexei Levinski, Dario Fo and Anatoli Vassiliev.
+After studying piano, dance and painting in the United States, she started directing at INSAS (Institut National Supérieur des Arts et Spectacles) in Brussels, training under the likes of Eugenio Barba, Bob Wilson, Georges Aperghis, Trisha Brown, Dario Fo and Anatoli Vassiliev.

-From her very first show, In The Woods One Evening, in 1994, featuring music by Aperghis, Buckinx, Berberian, Deak, Dzuibak and Lachert, she has established a singular language suffused with the logics of the stage, music, visual arts and literature.
-This is an approach she has taken further with her company, Lucilia Caesar, which she founded in Brussels in the same year.
-She also works elsewhere in Europe as a guest director at festivals, theatres and opera houses.
+From her very first show, In the Woods One Evening (1994), featuring music by Aperghis, Buckinx, Berberian, Deak, Dzuibak and Lachert, she has established a singular language suffused with the logics of the stage, music, visual art and literature.
+As a young artist, it was less about telling a story than about immersing the audience in a particular universe to challenge, touch and deeply move them.
+This approach was one she extended with Lucilia Caesar, as much as a laboratory of creation as it is a musical theatre company, which she founded in Brussels in the same year.

-Ingrid von Wantoch Rekowski regularly collaborates with leading artists such as the composers Qu Xiao-Song, Salvatore Sciarrino, Kris Defoort and Younghi Pagh-Paan, the conductors Marc Minkowski, Beat Furrer, Konrad Junghänel and Rinaldo Alessandrini, and writers such as Pascal Quignard.
+Ingrid von Wantoch Rekowski regularly collaborates with leading artists such as the composers Qu Xiao-Song, Salvatore Sciarrino, Kris Defoort and Youngi Pagh-Paan, conductors Marc Minkowski, Beat Furrer, Konrad Junghänel and Rinaldo Alessandrini, and the writer Pascal Quignard.

 She has been invited to several festivals, theatres and opera houses in Europe and Asia and her work regularly features in repertoires.

 She was associate artist at the Théâtre National in Brussels from 2005 to 2011.